Skip to main content

 Creates a blocked layout by combining two layouts.

-This function creates a hierarchical blocked layout by combining a base layout with a block layout.
-The result is a layout where each element of the base layout is replaced by a block defined by the second layout.
+This function creates a hierarchical blocked layout by combining an inner (block) and an outer (base) layout.
+The result is a layout where each element of the outer layout is replaced by a block defined by the inner layout.

 This is particularly useful for creating tiled layouts for efficient cache utilization in tensor operations like matrix multiplication.